 On November 9, 2020, Norbord entered into a letter agreement with Ms. Lampard, providing for severance entitlements in the event that (i) Norbord (or its successor) or any of its affiliates terminated their employment on a without cause basis or such individual resigns in circumstances constituting constructive dismissal within 24 months following the Norbord Acquisition or other change of control transaction, or (ii) in connection with the consummation of the Norbord Acquisition or other change of control transaction, Norbord (or its successor) or any of its affiliates does not offer such individual a comparable position.
 Upon such event, the individual is entitled to receive an amount equal to the product of (a) one month per full year of employment with Norbord, and (b) the sum of (i) 1/12th of the individual's base salary at the rate in effect on the termination date, and (ii) 1/12th of the average of the individual's annual bonus earned in respect of the three most recently completed years prior to the termination date, less all applicable taxes, deductions and withholdings; provided that (a) is no less than 12 months or greater than 24 months.
-In addition, on November 9, 2020, Norbord entered into a letter agreement with Ms. Lampard, providing that in the event that Norbord (or its successor) or any of its affiliates terminated their employment on a without cause basis or such individual resigns in circumstances constituting constructive dismissal within 24 months following the Norbord Acquisition or other change of control transaction, all the Replacement Options held by them would immediately vest and would be exercisable for 12 months after the termination date and all the Norbord RSUs held by them would also immediately vest and be settled within 30 days following the termination date.
 The Norbord Acquisition constituted a change of control of Norbord for the purposes of these agreements.
-On January 18, 2023, the Company and Ms. Lampard agreed to a one-year extension of the foregoing agreements.
-In December 2023, West Fraser extended this arrangement for one additional year.
+The Company and Ms. Lampard agreed to one-year extensions of the foregoing agreement in 2023, 2024 and in 2025.